lawrencegripper/azbrowse/docs/design/README.md

 ```

 A good example of a simple expander is the `TenantExpander` at `internal/pkg/expanders/tentant.go`.
 It uses `armclient` to request
 a list of subscriptions for to show the user via the `/subscriptions` Azure REST call.
-The response is deserialised into a
+The response is deserialized into a
 go struct for ease and then the list items to show (one for each subscription) are created as `TreeNode`'s.
 The response
 content is set to the API response as JSON or the error received from the call.

 ### APISets

 The `SwaggerResourceExpander` is used to drill down within resources.
-It works against `SwaggerAPISet`s which provide the swagger metadata as well as encapsulating access to the the endpoints identified in the metadata.
+It works against `SwaggerAPISet`s which provide the swagger metadata as well as encapsulating access to the endpoints identified in the metadata.

 The default API Set is `SwaggerAPISetARMResources` which is based on code generated at build time via `make swagger-codegen`.
-The swagger codegen process loads all of the manamgement plane swagger documents published on GitHub and builds a hierarchy based on the URLs.
+The swagger codegen process loads all the management plane swagger documents published on GitHub and builds a hierarchy based on the URLs.
 This is then distilled down into a slightly simpler format based around the `ResourceType` struct.
 Access to the endpoints in `SwaggerAPISetARMResources` is performed by the `armclient` which piggy-backs on the authentication from the Azure CLI.

 Other API Sets can be registered and currently containerService and search are two examples.
 The Azure Search API Set also uses a `ResourceType` hierarchy generated at build time, but it is dynamically registered with the `SwaggerResourceExpander` when the user expands the "Search Service" node (added by the `AzureSearchServiceExpander`).
 The API Set instance that is registered at that point has the credentials for authenticating to that specific instance of the Azure Search Service.